Lux Cozi

 Lux Cozi is an Indian brand of men's underwear, part of the Lux Industries Ltd (LIL) group based in Kolkata, West Bengal, India.
-The brand turnover is about ₹200 crores, mostly from rural India.
+The brand turnover is estimated to be ₹1000 crores, mostly from rural India.
 The Lux Innerwear brand was launched by LIL in 1963.
 Today, it is sold in 5 lakh retail outlets across India.

 Bollywood associations

 The Lux brand has been endorsed by the Bollywood actors Shahrukh Khan, Sunny Deol and Suniel Shetty.
 Indian television personalities Aman Verma and Shekhar Suman & Ali Asgar as well as actor-director Satish Kaushik have also endorsed Lux Cozi products.
 Sunny Deol and Sushant Singh Rajput have also endorse this brand.

 Varun Dhawan has been recently chosen to be the brand ambassador of Lux Cozi in 2017.
 In September 2022, Lux Cozi signed Saurav Ganguly as new brand ambassador.

 IPL associations

 Lux Cozi sponsors the Indian Premier League of cricket.
 In the IPL season 5, Lux Cozi was an official sponsor of the Kings XI Punjab team.
 It also had its branding on the helmets of the erstwhile Deccan Chargers.
 For the 2013 Indian Premier League, Lux Cozi was an official partner of Kings XI Punjab and erstwhile Pune Warriors India, Lux Cozi is also one of the official sponsors of the Kolkata Knight Riders in Dream 11 IPL 2020.